 An EPD requires a company to be open about its products, so that data that would previously have been confidential is now made publicly available.

 We have a declared mission – we will design carpets with respect for people and the environment.
 We have focused on climate and environmental issues for many years.
-As part of our policy in this area, we have entered a climate partnership with DONG Energy.
-The climate agreement is another step in the direction of supplying carpets that impact the climate and environment as little as possible.
+As part of our policy in this area, we have entered a climate partnership with Ørsted.
+The climate agreement is another step in the direction of creating carpets that impact the climate and environment as little as possible.

-The projects initiated are concerned, among other things, with greater use of recovery in production, greater focus on recycling and the purchase of renewable energy from wind turbines.
+The initiated projects deal with greater recovery in production, more focus on recycling and the purchase of renewable energy from wind turbines.

 Today, 100% of our electricity consumption is derived from wind turbines.
 We have undertaken to continue to use 100% renewable energy from wind turbines until 2022.